NecipAkgz/fhevm-example-factory/docs/basic/encryption/encrypt-single-value.md

-This example demonstrates the FHE encryption mechanism and highlights a common pitfall developers may encounter.
+FHE encryption mechanism with single values, including common pitfalls and best practices for developers.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: